Family tree of Roman emperors

 This is a family tree of Roman emperors, showing only the relationships between the emperors.

 27 BC –192 AD

 The emperors from Augustus to Commodus can be organised into one large family tree.

 192–235

 The emperors from Pertinax to the beginning of the Crisis can be organised into one large dynasty (see Severan dynasty family tree), one smaller family and two unrelated emperors.

 235–284

 The emperors during the fifty-year period of the Crisis can be organised into eight families and six unrelated emperors, although no family held power for more than fifteen years.

 284–518

 The emperors from the founding of the Dominate in 284, in the West until 476 and in the East until 518, can be organised into one large dynasty plus various unrelated emperors.
-During most of this periods, though not always, there where two senior emperors ruling in separate courts.
+During most of this period, though not always, there were two senior emperors ruling in separate courts.
 This division became permanent after the death of Theodosius I in 395.